jim-collier/x9git/README.md

 ## "Opinionated workflow": What are the opinions?

-The "opinions" are mostly informed by industry and conventional best-practices, learned over millions upon millions of programmer-hours.
+The "opinions" are mostly informed by industry and conventional best-practices, learned over millions upon millions of collective human programmer-hours.
 There is no reinvention of any wheels - it's just an exposed interface that places gentle guardrails and sanity checks around a way of working with Git that has proven to more easily scale and minimize trouble.

 There are many implicit opinions baked in.
 Here are the main ones: